abelgomez/greatspn.docker/README.md

 This Docker image is useful to run the [DICE Simulation Tool](https://github.com/dice-project/DICE-Simulation) locally.

-It can be run in Linux, MacOS X and Linux.
-See https://docs.docker.com/get-docker/ for the Docker installation instructions.
+It can be run in Linux, Windows, and MacOS X. See https://docs.docker.com/get-docker/ for the Docker installation instructions.

 ## Building by your own (Optional)